BYUCamachoLab/simphony/docs/source/architecture.rst

 there exists a model with data points interpolated from test devices and another model based on a neural net.
 To Simphony, it doesn't matter.

+Simulation Models ought to have a nested class called Metadata.
+It should, at a minimum, contain the following fields:
+- simulation_models
+- ports

+It has the following format:

+class Metadata:
+    simulation_models = [
+        ('containing_module', 'simulation_class_name', 'human_readable_name'),
+        ...
+    ]
+    ports = [INT]

 ********
 Elements
 ********